 A Hasura Cloud IP will be listed on the Hasura Cloud Dashboard for each project.
 Hasura will be connecting to your database from this IP address.
 If your database is not exposed to the internet, you must allow connections from this IP address on your firewall settings for Hasura Cloud Project to function properly.
 Otherwise, Hasura will not be able to connect to your database and the GraphQL API will not be available.

 Hasura Cloud Project

 A Project is an individual GraphQL API hosted by Hasura Cloud.
-You can create a Project by going to the cloud dashboard and then connecting a database from the Hasura console.
-You can also provision a database on cloud platforms like Heroku from the Hasura console itself.
+You can create a Project by going to the Hasura Cloud dashboard and then connecting a database from the Hasura Console.
+You can also provision a database on cloud platforms like Heroku from the Hasura Console itself.

 Each project is allocated a unique auto-generated name and an ID.
 You can use this name or ID while communicating to

 Hasura team regarding this project.
 Each project is also assigned a GraphQL API endpoint of the format

 Hasura Collaborator Token

 When you open the Hasura Console on a Cloud Project, you will not be asked to enter the admin secret like Hasura Community Edition version.
 Instead, if you are an admin, the Console will be accessible with the admin secret already set, or if you are a collaborator with limited access you will be automatically logged into the Console via an OAuth2.0 based authorization flow.
 You will be given the right access based on your permissions for the particular Hasura Cloud Project.